grompe/BTWTweak/README.md

 - Controls configuration is now a scrollable list, and has a key binding for sprinting (default to Left Ctrl).

+- Easy difficulty is selectable again, but resets to normal after restarting the game.

+- Hardcore (permadeath) mode has optional hard difficulty, and normal otherwise.

 # In the early game:

-- The tree base block is much harder to break, and requires dirt block below it to be dug out.
-Leave it alone.
-This is to encourage leaving tree stumps so deforested areas look awesome.
-Also a reason to consider planters with grass later in game.
+- Achievements are now technically possible in BTW.
+Ideally they need an overhaul but that's some future task.

-- In contrast with the above, spruce and jungle trees are now easier to break.
+- Spruce and jungle trees are now easier to break.
 This makes softer tree types more suited for crafting, while harder ones are best left for fuel.

 - Tree trunk tops textures now correspond to the type of the tree instead of having oak texture, just like in later Minecraft versions.
+Stumps have correct textures as well.

 - The wooden and stone pickaxes last for 2 and 7 uses respectively, and don't immediately expire when you try to attack mobs with them.
 This makes starting